intellivoid/AsyncAPY/README.md

 - First, we imported the `AsyncAPY` class from the `AsyncAPY.base` Python file.
 We also imported `AsyncAPY.objects.Packet`, which is AsyncAPY's standard API for packets
 - Then, we defined a server object that binds to our public IP address on port 1500, we chose JSON as the formatting stile as it's more human-readable, but you could have also used ziproto instead
-- Here comes the fun part, the line `@server.handler_add()`, which is a Python decorator, is just a shorthand for `server.add_handler()`: This function registers the handler inside our server so that it can handle incoming requests.
-As we registered our handler with the name 'ping', all requests which have `"ping"` as their `request_type` field will be forwarded to this handler
+- Here comes the fun part, the line `@server.handler_add()`, which is a Python decorator, is just a shorthand for `server.add_handler()`: This function registers the handler inside our server so that it can handle incoming requests
-- Then we defined our async handler, a handler in AsyncAPY is an asynchronous function which takes two parameters: A Client object and a Packet object which are high-level wrappers around the internal objects of AsyncAPY
+- Then we defined our async handler: a handler in AsyncAPY is an asynchronous function which takes two parameters: A Client object and a Packet object which are high-level wrappers around the internal objects of AsyncAPY

 What this handler does is just calling the client's method `send()` with a `Packet` object, and that's done!
 The internals of AsyncAPY will handle all the nasty low-level socket operations such as errors and timeouts!